edgexfoundry/edgex-docs/docs_src/microservices/core/metadata/Ch-Metadata.md

 ## Units of Measure

 Core metadata will read unit of measure configuration (see configuration example below) located in `UoM.UoMFile` during startup.
-The specified configuration may be a local configuration file or the [URI](../../general/index.md#uri-for-files) of the configuration.
+The specified configuration may be a local configuration file or the URI of the configuration.
+See the [URI for Files](../../general/index.md#uri-for-files) section for more details.

 !!! edgey "EdgeX 3.1"
     Support for loading the `UoM.UoMFile` configuration via URI is new in EdgeX 3.1.